NFL asked Snyder to ‘back off’ use of private investigators, lawyer says, as PI visits rattle ex-employees

 The Post, which obtained the videos from a former employee, did not provide them to the attorneys, but they say they have obtained copies.

-“We are currently investigating [the cheerleaders’] claims and intend to file a lawsuit on their behalf to seek redress for this sexually exploitative and abhorrent conduct,” reads a letter to Snyder.
+“We are currently investigating [the cheerleaders’] claims and intend to file a lawsuit on their behalf to seek redress for this sexually exploitative and abhorrent conduct,” a letter to Snyder reads.

 The prospect of litigation from former employees increases the pressure on Snyder as his three co-owners seek to sell their shares of the team.